Skip to main content

 In the open source wiki marketplace, there are several options, including MediaWiki, DokuWiki, TWiki, Tiki Wiki and TiddlyWiki, as well as smaller players such as MoinMoin, PmWiki, PhpWiki and WikkaWiki.

-To see what’s happening in this market, let’s take a brief look at this Google Trends graph of interest in the top five packages over the past year (click to see the image larger):
+To see what’s happening in this market, let’s take a brief look at this Google Trends graph of interest in the top five packages recently (click to see the image larger):

 Google Trends